mike-lloyd03/.dotfiles-old/README.md

 # .dotfiles

-A portable collection of my settings for vim, fish, tmux, xkb and other stuff.
+A portable collection of my settings for vim, zsh, tmux, xkb and other stuff.

-To use, git clone recursively into your home folder and run the `deploy.sh` script.
+To use, git clone recursively (preferably into your home directory) and run the `deploy.sh` script.
 This will automatically configure your system to use these dotfiles.
 ```bash
 $ git clone --recurse-submodules git@github.com:mike-lloyd03/.dotfiles.git
 $ sh .dotfiles/deploy.sh